SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/categorical1.png" width=500 height=182 />
   </kbd>
 </p>
-We want to know what this datum should be categorized as.
-So we input it into Vae4.
-The above shows that the categorical signal that defines the 2-cluster and the categorical signal of this anomalous datum, are very different.
+We want to know what this value should be categorized as.
+There is very little overlap of the anomaly's discrete-signal and the 2-discrete-signal.
 Naturaly, Vae4 does not categorize the anomalous observation as a 2.
 <br>
 <br>
 Vae4 categorizes the datum as an element in the 5-cluster.
 Suppose we would like to dig deeper, we want to see how the anomalous-5 compares to a very probable 5, generated from the mean latent dimensions of the 5 cluster.